-Chelsea Loughran assists the firm in the areas of trademark, trade dress, patent, and copyright litigation.
+Chelsea Loughran serves as lead associate in complex patent litigation matters, including ITC investigations.
 She also works on post-grant patent matters, including inter partes review proceedings.

 Chelsea interned with Wolf Greenfield during law school.
 Her other co-op internships included a judicial internship for the Honorable Margaret Hinkle and an internship with the Office of General Counsel at Partner’s HealthCare System, where she assisted with drafting IP licensing agreements and developing hospital research conflict of interest policies.